Arshia-Izadyar/CLI-ZipUnzip/README.md

-# CLI-TodoList
+# CLI-Zip and unzip
-a simple todo list with Viper and Cobra
+this is a simple go tool to open zipfiles that you download from githun in vscode

+## How to use